Keep Your Pension Safe

 Conditions for Transfers

 Due to regulation changes we now must carry out specific checks before a transfer can be made.
 The Government has identified common pension scam risks which, if present, may suggest you are in danger of being scammed.
 These are called red and amber flags.
 If you wish to transfer out your pension, we must assess whether any red or amber flags are present.
-In order to make this assessment, we may request more information.
+In order to make this assessment, we may request more information on your transfer.
 We will only ask for information that we reasonably need and will only use it for this purpose.

 If there are any red flags present, we must refuse the transfer.
 If there are any amber flags present, the transfer will be paused until you attend a pension scams appointment with MoneyHelper.
 MoneyHelper offers free, impartial guidance backed by the Government on money and pension choices.
 The purpose of this appointment is to help you identify the risk involved with transfers, highlight the dangers of pension scams and help you consider whether you still wish to transfer.